aethrox/NextJournal/README.md

 **NextJournal** is a modern blog platform developed using technologies such as **Next.js**, **React**, **TailwindCSS**, **Prisma**, **PostgreSQL**, **NextAuth.js**, and **TypeScript**.
 It provides a powerful full-stack application where users can view blog posts, create their own writings, and comment by logging in.

+> [!CAUTION]
+> **The project is currently under construction, so it is not yet usable.
+You can follow the developments by clicking the star icon in the top right corner to receive notifications.**

 ## **Table of Contents**
 - [Features](#features)
 - [Technologies Used](#technologies-used)